QubitExplorer/Recommender-System/README.md

 1. Collaborative Filtering, and
 2. Content Based Filtering

-Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one using LSTM.
+Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.

 Ref: https://recbole.io/